Motivating Your Team

 - Continue your team’s theme by decorating your tents back at camp.

-- We supply you with a two-person pink tent and you supply the creative decorations.
+- We supply you with a two-person pink tent and you bring the creative decorations.
 Maybe you’ll even win the tent-decorating contest!

 - Whatever you come up with will need to be packed inside your gear bag and must stay within the 35 lb. weight limit.